varunarya10/unittest2/README.txt

 * `Article / Docs: New features in unittest
   <http://www.voidspace.org.uk/python/articles/unittest2.shtml>`_

-Thanks to Mark Roddy, there is also a version of for Python 2.3.
+Thanks to Mark Roddy, there is a distribution of unittest2 0.5.1 for Python 2.3.
 This is maintained as a separate branch and is a separate download.

 To avoid problems with ``pip`` installing the wrong distribution, the Python 2.3 version of unittest2 can't be hosted on PyPI: